Ocerious/ocerious/README.md

 I'm an 18 year old living in Canberra, I'm currently studying to get my bachelors in IT and Business at UC.
 </br>
-I'm hoping to get a double degree in engineering and IT, to eventually work in cybersecurity engineering.

 I enjoy reading, manga/anime, aroid horticulture, weight-lifting, robotics/programming, and video games.
 </br>
 </br>